-(i) It is the healthy population which is considered the most important resource.
+(i) It is the healthy population that is considered the most important resource.

 (ii) Healthy population decreases the dependency ratio.

-(iii) It is healthy population which can make full use of natural resources.
+(iii) It is a healthy population that can make full use of natural resources.

 The most significant feature of the Indian population is the size of its adolescent population.
 It constitutes one-fifth of the total population of India.
-Adolescents are generally grouped in the age-group of 10 to 19 years.
+Adolescents are generally grouped in the age group of 10 to 19 years.
 They are the most important resource for the future.
-Nutrion requirements of adolescents are higher than those of a normal child or adult.
+The nutrition requirements of adolescents are higher than those of a normal child or adult.
 Poor nutrition can lead to deficiency and stunted growth.
 The diet available to adolescents is inadequate in all nutrients.
-A large number of adolescent girls suffer from anemia.
+A large number of adolescent girls suffer from anaemia.
 Their problems have so far not received adequate attention in the process of development.

 Recognizing that the planning of families would improve health and welfare, the Government of India initiated the comprehensive Family Planning Programme in 1952. the Family welfare Programme has sought to promote responsible and planned parenthood on a voluntary basis.